qidi-community/Plus4-Wiki/content/add-additional-cameras/README.md

 http://192.168.1.32:8082/?action=stream
 http://192.168.1.32:8082/?action=snapshot

-If you point a browser at the stream addresses, your browser should already show the specified camera stream.
-We just have to define the cameras and add them Fluidd
+If you point a browser at the STREAM addresses, your browser should already show the specified camera stream.
+We just have to define the cameras and add them Fluidd.
+If they do not appear in your web browser, either you have the wrong URL address or did something wrong settup up the streams.
+Go back and fix your work until you can see streams in your web browser.

+Once you have the stream URL verified as working, we add the cameras to Fluidd

 Go to fluids settings and click on cameras.

+You can redefine existing cameras or add a camera.
+FIll in each camera like below using the stream and snapshot URL for each cameera.